 Flying to Thailand is easy.
 There are numerous direct flights from most countries in the world to Thailand’s capital, Bangkok, and other tourism provinces such as Chiang Mai and Phuket.
 Expedia is a very convenient site that allows you to search the cheapest options available and buy tickets on the spot.

-When it comes to domestic flights, there are over 30 commercial airports within the country, covering almost half of the 76 total provinces in Thailand.
+When it comes to domestic flights, there are over 30 commercial airports within the country with many options for airport transfers, covering almost half of the 76 total provinces in Thailand.
 Most direct flights from Bangkok, Chiang Mai, and Phuket are available to most of these airports.
 You can read more details on this topic in our flights within Thailand guide.

 Thailand is said to be the kitchen of the world by many people because of the rich taste and variety of dishes.
 No matter where you are from, you probably heard of pad Thai and tom yum goong.
 These two dishes are just a small part of the hundreds of available Thai dishes you can find inside the country.
 Chicken and rice, steam pork with rice, noodle, seafood, curry soup–you name it.
 The best part is that these foods can be found all around the street almost 24 hours a day at very affordable prices.